US agencies hacked in monthslong global cyberspying campaign

 That means it's a good bet only a subset of infected organizations were being spied on by the hackers.
 Nation-states have their cyberespionage priorities, which include COVID-19 vaccine development.

-Cybersecurity experts said last week that they considered Russian state hackers to be the main suspect in the FireEye hack.

-On Sunday, Russia's U.S. embassy described as "unfounded" in a post on its Facebook page the "attempts of the U.S. media to blame Russia for hacker attacks on U.S. governmental bodies."
+On Sunday, Russia’s U.S. embassy described as “unfounded” in a post on its Facebook page the “attempts of the U.S. media to blame Russia for hacker attackes on U.S. governmental bodies.”

-Earlier, National Security Council spokesperson John Ullyot said in a statement that the government was “taking all necessary steps to identify and remedy any possible issues related to this situation.”
+The Treasury Department referred requests for comment to the National Security Council, whose spokesman, John Ullyot, said the government was “taking all necessary steps to identify and remedy any possible issues related to this situation.”

 President Donald Trump last month fired the director of CISA, Chris Krebs, after Krebs vouched for the integrity of the presidential election and disputed Trump’s claims of widespread electoral fraud.